cakephp/docs/en/appendices/orm-migration.rst

 Updating Behaviors
 ==================

-Behaviors have changed a bit in 3.0 as well.
-They now attach to Table objects which are the conceptual descendent from the previous ORM.
+Like most ORM related features, behaviors have changed in 3.0 as well.
+They now attach to ``Table`` instances which are the conceptual descendent of the ``Model`` class in previous versions of CakePHP.
 There are a few key differences from behaviors in CakePHP 2.x:

 - Behaviors are no longer shared across multiple tables.
 This means you no longer have to 'namespace' settings stored in a behavior.
+Each table using a behavior will get its own instance.
 - The method signatures for mixin methods have changed.
 - The method signatures for callback methods have changed.
 - The base class for behaviors have changed.